mizanurrhman/DatingApp/client/README.md

-# Angular
+# Angular - Building a walking walking skeleton

 > Goals

-Complete walking skeleton and have an introductory understandingof :
+Complete walking skeleton and have an introductory understanding of :
 1. Using Angular CLI
 2. How to create a new angular app
 3. The Angular Project file